Home/Blog/Web Development/A deep dive into Kubernetes Deployment strategies

 From your first line of code, to your first day on the job — Educative has you covered.
 Join 2M+ developers learning in-demand programming skills.

 With the use of containerized applications and microservices on the rise, there’s never been a better time to become a Kubernetes expert.
+Whether you’re a developer eager to learn Kubernetes or a seasoned Docker expert looking to expand your skill set, this blog will help you take the next step toward Kubernetes expertise.

-Kubernetes is an open-source container orchestration system designed to automate application scaling and management.
 While Kubernetes is incredibly powerful, it’s also notoriously difficult to learn.

-What is a Deployment in Kubernetes?#
+What is Deployment in Kubernetes?#

 A Deployment is a resource object in Kubernetes that defines the desired state for your program.